VickySekhon/VickySekhon/README.md

     <div>
       <p class="project-description">
         <strong>Project Overview:</strong>
+        Sorting Algorithm Visualizer features 6 algorithms: Shell Sort, Merge Sort, Selection Sort, Insertion Sort, Quick Sort, and Bubble Sort.
-        This project is a Sorting Algorithm Visualizer built using Python and the Tkinter library.
-It provides a graphical representation of various sorting algorithms, allowing users to observe and understand how each algorithm works.
+        It is built using Python and Tkinter for the GUI.
+The objective was to visually represent various sorting algorithms, allowing users to understand and observe how each algorithm works.
         <br /><br />
         <strong>Personal Experience:</strong>
-        This was an enjoyable project I worked on during the course of a week.
+        This was an enjoyable project I worked on for a week.
 I spent most of my time understanding the implementation of the selected algorithms, using pen and paper to visualize the sorting process.
 Then I implemented all of the algorithms in the code.
-I then learned and got some help using Tkinter and eventually created the visualization tool.
+Afterward, I found Tkinter and eventually tinkered around to create the visualization part of the project.
       </p>
       <a href="https://ibb.co/WnfZYS8"
         ><img